carlislerainey/priors-for-separation/README.md

 If you have any comments or suggestions, please [open an issue](https://github.com/carlislerainey/priors-for-separation/issues) or just [e-mail](mailto:carlislerainey@gmail.com) me.

 To replicate the results, you simply need to run the file `do-all.R`.
-For ease-of-use, I have set the number of MCMC simulations (and the length of the burnin) to small values.
-To replicate the results in the paper, you will need to change the `n_sims` and `n_burnin` arguments in the files `br-replication/R/br.R` and `bm-replication/R/mcmc.R` to large values, such as 100,000 and 50,000, respectively.
+For ease-of-use, you may wish to set the number of MCMC simulations (and the length of the burnin) to small values.
+To replicate the results in the paper, you will need to change the `n_sims` and `n_burnin` arguments in the file `do-all.R` to large values, such as 200,000 and 50,000, respectively.